Cheslyn Hay: Public Transport

 These services were previously operated by Arriva Midlands.
 Select Bus began operating service 71 following Arriva axing the service while D&G Bus began operating services 2 & 70 in January 2021 following the acquisition of Arriva's Cannock depot.

 In May 2021, Chaserider announced a number of service changes which came into effect on 21 June 2021.
 This saw service 71 operated by Chaserider, service 70 to serve New Cross Hospital before Wolverhampton and service 74 extended hourly to Walsall.
-The 74 extension was curtailed back to Cannock and replaced by 1A serving Cannock and Walsall via Leamore.
-However, there are still no Chaserider buses on Sundays and Bank Holidays.
+The 74 extension was curtailed back to Cannock and replaced by 1A serving Cannock and Walsall via Leamore, but this was later withdrawn due to low usage.
+At present there is no direct service to Walsall.
+Service 70 and 71 continue to provide a half-hourly link to Cannock but service 70 no longer serves New Cross Hospital and the 71 only serves Wolverhampton on a few journeys.